robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I glanced over at the girls, suddenly grateful they were coming back with me.

 Lisa had gone to sleep by the time we'd descended into Melbourne's airspace.
 Outside, grey clouds loomed just above the window, the landscape below laid out like a fairy-garden.
 Brittany was glued to the window.
-As the announcement came to fasten seatbelts for landing, she glanced over at me with a wide grin, then tapped Lisa on the arm as a flight attendant appeared.
+As the announcement came to fasten seat-belts for landing, she glanced over at me with a wide grin, then tapped Lisa on the arm as a flight attendant appeared.

 Lisa awoke with a wide-eyed start.